peterhinch/micropython-async/nec_ir/README.md

 # Decoder for IR Remote Controls using the NEC protocol

 This protocol is widely used.
-An example is [this one](https://www.adafruit.com/products/389).
+An example remote is [this one](https://www.adafruit.com/products/389).
 To interface the device a receiver chip such as the Vishay TSOP4838 or the [adafruit one](https://www.adafruit.com/products/157) is required.
 This demodulates the 38KHz IR pulses and passes the demodulated pulse train to the